clusteramaryllis/blogtoc/_includes/readme.md

 #### Your coding/design was bad ####
 I didn't really care.
 I'm not a designer guy and mostly everything I know come from different resource and online tutorial.
-The important thing to me is that this application works!.
+I'm happy that this application works for you :).
 You can help me by contributing on github.